onehippo/hippo-demo-spa-integration/README.md

 For release processes, see [Hippo Forge Release Process](https://onehippo-forge.github.io/release-process.html).

-## Adding the module to an existing project
+## Add the module to an existing project

+Please note that this module is **only supported for BloomReach Experience**.
+When trying to add this module to a Hippo CMS Community Edition project you will not be able to build the project due to the dependencies not resolving.
+If you would like to get BloomReach Experience, please contact [sales@bloomreach.com](mailto:sales@bloomreach.com) or read more on [Get BloomReach Experience Developer Accounts](https://www.onehippo.org/about/get-bloomreach-experience-developer-accounts.html).

-Add the following dependency to your root pom.xml:
+To add the module, add the following dependency to your root pom.xml:
 ```mvn
     <properties>
         ...